Find us on Facebook

 Throughout the years, Henbury Singers has a history of supporting a range of charities – in fact, this part of our work is so important to us that you will find it written into our constitution that we support at least one charity every year through our public concerts.

-For the March 25th 2017 concert we are supporting the charity
+For the March 2017 concert we supported the charity

 Providing Dementia research funding in south Walesa and South West England